 |Validated||The keyword is in our Vocabulary and is eligible for collecting content.||None|

 |Pending validation||The keyword needs to be validated to determine if it can be added to our Vocabulary.||Save the keyword set to start the validation process.
 The process takes up to 24 hours.|

 |Validating||The keyword is being validated to determine if it can be added to our Vocabulary.||Wait for the validation process to finish.
 The process takes up to 24 hours.|

 |Too much content||The keyword cannot be added to our Vocabulary because it is too broad.||Add to the keyword to make it more specific or remove it.|

 |Not enough content||The keyword cannot be added to our Vocabulary because it is too specific.||Wait 30 days for the keyword to be revalidated or revise it.|

 |Too long||The keyword cannot be added to our Vocabulary because it exceeds the recommended phrase length of eight words.||Shorten the keyword phrase to less than eight words.|

 |Excluded||The keyword cannot be added to our Vocabulary because it is too broad and has been added to the Exclusion List.||Revise the keyword.|

 Create Account Lists Based on Keyword Intent

-See Create an Account List Based on Your Keyword Set: A Gentle Introduction to Selectors to learn how to create account lists based on keyword intent, using the Intent Keyword Set field.
+See Create an Account List Based on Your Keyword Set: A Gentle Introduction to Advanced Selectors to learn how to create account lists based on keyword intent, using the Intent Keyword Set field.